heroku/heroku-two-factor/README.md

 Enabled two-factor authentication.
 ```

+If you're having trouble scanning the QR code you can have it opened
+in a browser instead: `heroku 2fa:enable --browser`.

 You'll scan the QR code displayed above into the authenticator app, and then use the code it generates to verify that you've got things set up correctly.

 ## Recovery codes